 The uncomfortable tension in the film makes it an almost unbearable viewing experience.
 The sheer exposure of Farewell asks dark questions of privacy and ethics — questions that should spur critics, filmmakers, and audiences alike to discuss.
 Do we permit this filmmaking?
 Is Corra using Reggie — is he taking advantage of a dying girl?
-Can his perspective of events be trusted?
-He is the editor, after all.
+Can his perspective and telling of events be trusted?
+He is the film editor, after all.

 In terms of death and suffering, what should we be allowed to see?
-How involved should filmmakers be in the making of a documentary, especially with so delicate a subject?
+How involved should filmmakers be with their subjects, especially with so delicate a subject?
 An IndieWire reviewer said, “Moving or offensive?
 [Farewell to Hollywood is] the most paradoxical moviegoing experience of the year.”